INITI-Playground/initi-playground-docs/docs/installation/index.md

 # Hardware Installation Guide

-Welcome to the Hardware Installation Guide for INITI Playground.
-In this section of the documentation, we’ll cover everything you need to get your system up and running.
-You’ll find detailed information on what’s included in the INITI Playground package, how to select the ideal wall and projector for the best experience, and step-by-step instructions on how to install the sensor and connect the computer.
-Let’s get started with setting up your playground!
+**Welcome to the Hardware Installation Guide for INITI Playground.**

+This section will guide you through the physical setup of your system, from choosing the right installation space to connecting all hardware components.
+Following these instructions will help ensure reliable performance and the best possible interactive experience.

+In this guide you will learn how to:

+- unpack and identify all included components,
+- choose a suitable wall and projector,
+- install and position the sensor correctly,
+- connect and power the INITI Playground.

+This guide is intended for **installers, technicians, and operators** responsible for preparing the system before first use.

+Once everything is properly installed, you will be ready to proceed with calibration and software setup.

+Let’s begin with **unpacking and reviewing** what’s included in your INITI Playground package.

 <br />